pdhoward/client/README.md

 1. clone the project - `git clone https://github.com/pdhoward/server.git
 2. install its dependencies - `npm install`
+3, When running local, start your mongo db server
-3. start the server - `node server.js`
+4. start the backend server - `node server.js`

+Start the backend server first, then the client, since the client will initialize state be retrieving the set of available agents and customers

 ## License and Use